 - With the use of a paring knife, trim the stem, removing any remnants of the outer leaves.
 The artichoke heart will start to turn brownish.
 That's because the chlorophyll present in the hearts begins to oxidize or lose its green colour when exposed to oxygen.
 Another thing that happens is enzymatic browning (the same thing that happens to bananas).
 During this process certain enzymes produce melanin when exposed to oxygen.
 The melanin turns fruits and vegetables brown.

-- To prevent oxidation you must place the cleaned artichokes in an bath with an acid pH.
-Have a bowl of cold water standing by, 10% of which is vinegar or lemon juice.
-As soon as the hearts are ready, drop them in this water and leave them there until they are ready to go into the cooking pot.
-When you add them to the pot, just pull them out of the water bath, but don't use any of the soaking water for cooking.
+- To prevent oxidation you must place the cleaned artichokes in a water bath with an acid pH: have a bowl of cold water standing by, 10% of which is made up of vinegar or lemon juice.
+As soon as the hearts are ready, drop them in this water bath and leave them there until they are ready to go into the cooking pot.
+When you add them to the pot, just pull them out of the water bath, but do not use any of the soaking water for cooking.

 - Add the scallions and pearl onions and sauté for a few more minutes.

-During the last ten minutes of cooking add the peas.
+- During the last ten minutes of cooking add the peas.

-Taste and add more salt and pepper if needed.
-During cooking a lot of the liquid will be absorbed or evaporate.
+- During cooking, a lot of the liquid will be absorbed or evaporate.
 Make sure it doesn't totally disappear.
 If it starts to get low, add more broth or water.
-On the other hand, if there is too much liquid left over, you can thicken it with a little flour.
+On the other hand, if there is too much liquid left over, you can thicken it with a little flour or cornstarch.